-Mesothelioma and Its Impact on a Worker’s Life
+Mesothelioma and Its Impact on a Railroad Worker’s Life

 Mesothelioma is a very serious cancer.
 It takes the form of a growth of cancerous cells in the mesothelial lining that coats the outer portions of most internal organs.
 The organs that most often experience symptoms include the lungs, stomach, and heart.
 People with this disease may experience chest pain, a persistent cough, and difficulty breathing.
 Treatment can include surgery, aggressive chemotherapy, radiation therapy, or palliative care.